gchq/stroom-docs/content/en/releases/v07.02/preview-features.md

 ### _Query_

-{{% warning %}}
-Queries are a new experimental feature and as such are subject to breaking changes that may result in created Queries not being compatible with future Stroom versions.
-{{% /warning %}}

 The Query {{< stroom-icon "document/Query.svg">}} feature provides a new way to query data in Stroom.
 It is a functional but evolving feature that is likely to be enhanced further in future versions.